What's on in Majorca on Friday / Saturday

 FOOD AND DRINK

-Calvia, Gastronomic Display.
+Gastronomic Display in Calvia.
 Annual event is being held again every Friday this month there will be a gastronomic menu display in a different area in Calvia.
-This week Santa Ponsa, Costa de la Calma and Urb.
-Galatzo.
+This week Paguera, Cala Fornells and El Toro.
 Hours are 13.30 to 15.30 and 19.30 to 23.00.
 Prices for menu are 12 euros, 14 euros and 16 euros.
 There are children’s for 5 euros and alternative menus.
 Reservations are recommended.
 Info www.fundacioncalvia.com

-Palma.
-19.30-01.00: Oktoberfest.
-Pueblo Español.
-Table bookings through www.oktoberfestmallorca.es Runs until Sunday October 6.

 MUSIC